 Federal income tax as applied to the formation, operation and dissolution of business entities.
 Determination of corporate taxable income, special deductions, credits, methods of computing tax liability and estimated tax requirements.
 Determination of partnership and S Corporation ordinary income; classification and amount of separately stated items allocable to partners and S Corporation shareholders in accordance with the conduit principle.
-Prerequisites: degree checkpoint 2 and ACTG 3036 or ACTG 3440.
+Prerequisites: ACTG 3036 or ACTG 3440.

 ACTG 3551 Auditing (4 Credits)